Wyatt-Hawes/DFS_and_BFS_in_C/README.md

-**Copied graph.c from previous assignment
+# Copied graph.c from previous assignment
+- All code made by myself

 FindComponents and Graph
 ==============